What is an enmeshed family

 Here are some signs and patterns of enmeshment in families10.

-- “We” is often used to describe feelings, opinions, or experiences.
+- “We” is often used to describe feelings, opinion, or emotional experience.

 - Lack of psychological boundaries often manifests in lack of physical boundaries, e.g. the child sitting on the lap of and entwining with the preferred parent.